 Financial Aid Offer

-After you are admitted to the University of Nebraska–Lincoln, you will be automatically considered for merit-based scholarships (those based on your ACT/SAT and GPA), but some scholarships (like leadership, service and diversity enhancement scholarships) require the submission of a Scholarship Statement or an additional application by Feb.
-1 of your senior year.
-You will also be considered for grants and need-based assistance if you submit your FAFSA to the university by April 1 of your senior year.
+After you are admitted to the University of Nebraska–Lincoln, you will be automatically considered for academic scholarships (based on your high school grade point average alone or your grade point average in combination with your test score) and some additional scholarship opportunities (such as leadership, service, and diversity enhancement scholarships) require the submission of a Scholarship Statement or an additional application by Feb.
+1 of your high school senior year.
+You will also be considered for grants and need-based assistance if you submit your FAFSA to the university by June 1 of your senior year.

-We will notify you of your scholarship and financial aid offers via the mail and through MyRED, Nebraska’s online student portal.
+We will notify you of your comprehensive scholarship and financial aid offer via mail and through MyRED, Nebraska’s online student portal.

 The university awards scholarships on a rolling basis—meaning that as soon as we receive notice of your admission, we will review your file for scholarships.
 Below is a quick reference of when award notifications begin each year for high school seniors.
 Awarding continues until the scholarship deadline: Feb.
 1 for Nebraska students, and May 1 for out-of-state students.

-- Leadership, Service, and Diversity Enhancement Scholarships: Notification begins in October (must be admitted and have completed the scholarship statement)
+- Leadership, Service, and Diversity Enhancement Scholarships: Notifications begin in October (must be admitted and complete the scholarship statement)

-- Comprehensive Financial Aid Offer with Scholarships, Financial Aid and Loans: Notification begins in December (must be admitted and have submitted the FAFSA)
+- Comprehensive Financial Aid Offer with Scholarships, Financial Aid and Loans: Notifications begin in December (must be admitted and have submitted the FAFSA)

 College and departments also offer scholarships for which funds may be incorporated into your existing offer or be additional funds.
-How these funds interact with your initial offer can vary, but you can check MyRED for the most up-to-date information regarding your scholarship and financial aid awards.
+How these funds interact with your initial offer can vary, but you can check MyRED for the most up-to-date information regarding your scholarship and financial aid awards if new awards are added later.
 Below is a sample of the comprehensive Financial Aid Offer and explanation of how to interpret it.
 You may receive a scholarship notification prior to the comprehensive offer being prepared for you.
 In order to receive a comprehensive offer, you must file the Free Application for Federal Student Aid (FAFSA) in order to be considered for all types of scholarships and financial aid available to you.

 Estimated Direct Cost of Attendance

-Your “direct cost of attendance” is an estimate of the average cost for a student to attend Nebraska.
+Your direct cost of attendance is an estimate of the standard cost for a student to attend Nebraska.
 This estimate includes 15 credits per term at the base tuition rate with estimated fees.
 If you live on campus, housing and meals will be directly billed to you from the university.
-Your actual cost of attendance may be different, depending on the number of credit hours for which you register, your specific courses, and where you choose to live.
+Your actual cost of attendance may be different, depending on the number of credit hours for which you register, your specific courses and where you choose to live.
 You must be enrolled in at least 12 credit hours to qualify for most scholarships and financial aid.

 Other Estimated Costs

-Beyond paying for classes and housing, we also estimate other costs related to college attendance you will likely need to cover to attend college.
+Beyond paying for classes and housing, we also estimate other costs related to college attendance you will likely need to cover.
 These costs are not billed by the university, but include expenses for personal items, transportation, books and supplies.
-As these costs are just estimates, we strongly encourage you to plan your own specific budget.
+As these costs are estimates, we strongly encourage you to plan your own specific budget.

 Scholarships & Grants (If Offered)

-Grants and scholarships are considered “gift aid” and do not need to be repaid, though most scholarships have specific eligibility requirements—like academic merit, financial need or special characteristics.
+Grants and scholarships are considered “gift aid” and do not need to be repaid, though most scholarships have specific eligibility requirements—like academic achievement, financial need or special characteristics.

 Many scholarships are eligible to renew each year of college, but you must meet specific requirements—like filing the FAFSA each year, maintaining a certain GPA or taking specific classes.
 Make sure you understand what awards you've received, if you can renew them, and how.